cerebro-data/external-docs/Authentication.md

 The token can be used to authenticate all calls to the REST server by additionally providing it to the REST API.

-### Getting a token
+### Getting a Cerebro token
-To get a token, call the get-token REST API.
+To get a Cerebro token, call the get-token REST API.
 Note you must be kerberos authenticated.

 ```shell
 $ curl --negotiate -u : -X POST <CDAS REST HOST:PORT>/api/get-token